-The energy consumption figures reported on for DFES 2022 focus on the licence area total energy consumption, and are not provided at a more granular level.
-As demonstrated in Figure 27, the energy consumption across NG's distribution network has decreased in the previous ten years.
-A similar process to the underlying demand decreases was undertaken to extrapolate these trends into the future, also accounting for the fact that new connections made in the previous 10 years.
-These assumptions have been used to infer a licence area specific energy reduction for each year and scenario using measureable data observed from historic NG specific energy consumption figures.
-The 2020 data was excluded from this analysis due to the impact of Covid-19 on customer behaviour.
+The energy consumption figures focus on the local authority energy consumption.
+As demonstrated in Figure 26, the energy consumption across NGED's distribution network has decreased in the previous ten years.
+A similar process to the underlying demand decreases was undertaken to extrapolate these trends into the future.
+These assumptions have been used to infer a local authority specific energy reduction for each year and scenario using measurable data observed from historic NGED-specific energy consumption figures.
+As with peak demand projections, existing trends have been extrapolated out in the near- to medium-term; however, extending past the 10-year mark, it is uncertain how the current demand will change, and whether this downwards trajectory is able to continue or not.
+To address this, the reduction has been capped at 10 years, after which the demand is flat.